gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 What happened is that our most avid users self-host the free (as in beer) open-source version, and the remaining users were mostly personal users - did I mention that that was also free in our old pricing?

 For the odd user that used the cloud above the X free services, the product did not have any logic to enforce the payment, and we never bothered to charge.
-For a long while now we looked at our cloud offering as an easy way to trial the platform and the way to gather usage analytics.
+We looked at our cloud offering as an easy way to get more people trial the platform and the way to gather usage analytics.

 - Now we've added automatic payment to the cloud version and we enforce limits.
 - Plus we fixed the biggest drop off point in adoption.
 People were just perplexed by the fact that Gimlet is a bring your own hardware platform.
 Even though we advocated that launching a k3d cluster on your laptop is a matter of minutes, most trials did not launch a cluster.
 Our new cloud gives you a running cluster for 7 days so from registration til deployment it really only took a few minutes.
 Just like on vertically integrated platforms like Vercel or Netlify.